 - 4. Hold chain with cutters facing as shown in Figure 10. - 5.
 Place the chain around the sprocket and fit the drive links into the Guide Bar grooves first the top and then the bottom groove.
-Figure 11. - 6.
-Slide the bar forward and fit the adjusting pin into the round hold in the Guide Bar. - 7.
-Hold the Guide Bar against the saw frame and install the Bar Clamp Housing.
+Figure 11. - Slide the bar forward and fit the adjusting pin into the round hold in the Guide Bar. - Hold the Guide Bar against the saw frame and install the Bar Clamp Housing.
 Figure 12. - 8.
-Secure the Bar Clamp Housing with the Bar Clamp Nuts finger tight only. - NOTE: The Bar Clamp Nuts must be slightly loose - for the chain to be tensioned properly. - 9.
-Follow "Chain Tension" Instructions on page 9.
+Secure the Bar Clamp Housing with the Bar Clamp Nuts until finger tight only. - 9.
+Follow "Chain Tension" Instructions on next page.